raghav034/spacetrees/README.md

 - After creating the virtual environment (assuming its named "venv") and installing packages, upon subsequent launches you can simply run my startup.sh script to perform all the startup steps.
 Simply run '. startup.sh' from inside snakemake
 - I started working on a script (run.sh) to automate the setup, but there might be errors with it.
 Please be careful is using it to setup your project
+- The inference spits out thousands of files which can get messy to track, be sure to be consistent with your naming scheme to locate your files in the future.